Zach McKinstry Player Props: Tigers vs. Rangers

-Zach McKinstry -- hitting .355 in his past 10 games -- will be in action for the Detroit Tigers versus the Texas Rangers, with Nathan Eovaldi on the hill, on May 29 at 1:10 PM ET.
+On Wednesday, Zach McKinstry (hitting .355 in his past 10 games) and the Detroit Tigers play the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 1:10 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with a double) against the White Sox.
+In his previous game he had a hitless performance (0-for-2) against the Rangers.

 Zach McKinstry Game Info & Props vs. the Rangers